Table of Contents

 5. Push p2pkhBeacon to services.

-6. Set serviceId to #initialP2WPKH.
+6. Set serviceId to {identifier}#initialP2WPKH.

 7. Set beaconAddress to the result of generating a Pay-to-Witness-Public-Key-Hash Bitcoin address from the keyBytes for the appropriate network.